Faroese vs Icelandic: Old Norse and its daughters

 I speak to different degrees most of the main Germanic languages, including being familiar with a few lesser known ones as West-Frisian and Faroese.

-I gradually added more and more of them through the years, starting from English and then German at school, then self studying more since I was about to finish high school.
+I gradually added more and more of them through the years, starting from English and German at school, then self studying more since I was about to finish high school.

 When learning multiple related languages, it is easy to end up mixing them up in one way or another.
 The more fluent you are in one, the less it is likely that you let yourself get influenced by another, this is way reaching a good level in onee language before learning another one in the same family is important.
 Moreover, you will be very familiar with much of its grammar and vocabulary, and you might rely way too much on your first language of that family.
 Using Spanish words when speaking Italian might not be the best, but you’ll be much better off than only knowing more distant related languages locals hardly speak.